UCI-GDIM31/class-activities-kea102629/README.md

 Why do you think the balls get extremely bright, especially in the Scene, if they bounce too many times?
 The colour keeps multplying exponetially.
+### W4
+Table 17:
+Do your best to describe the following lines of code:

+    line 17: private bool _isGrounded = true;
+    This sets a member variable of type boolean to the value true

+    line 28: if (Input.GetKeyDown(KeyCode.Space) && _isGrounded)
+    This line calls the method GetKeyDown() with the parameter KeyCode.Space to see if the space key was clicked and it checks if the isGrounded member variable is true.

+    line 32:_isGrounded = false;
+    This line changes the _isGrounded member variable to false Table #17

+What solution did you come up with for the collider activity, and why?
+Specifically- which objects did you add Rigidbodies to, and which object(s) did you check Is Trigger on?

+We added Rigidbodies to the cat and the soccer ball and cliked Is Trigger for the goal.

+IF your game did not work perfectly the first time you tested it, talk about what you had to fix.

+I also clicked Istrigger for the ball and it fell through the floor.
+To fix it i unchecked Is Trigger.
+The size of my collider for the cat was also too big so it started floating.
+I changed the size and center of the collider.

 ## Open-Source Assets
 ### W1